sourovdas7/CodePath-IOS/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] I ca enhance the app using more color and designs and also can add more functionalities on the app to make it better.

 ## Video Walkthrough